 Iconic independent film director Alexandre Rockwell rose to prominence with his 1992 film In the Soup, which won the Grand Jury Prize at the Sundance Film Festival.
 He is one of the original auteurs of the independent film movement.
-His other films include Somebody to Love, 13 Moons and Four Rooms, also directed by Quentin Tarantino, Allison Anders and Robert Rodriguez.
-Little Feet, his newest film, is a sidewalk scale road movie for adults told through a child’s eye.
-Stylistically, it hearkens back to his early work with cinematic simplicity and elegance.
+His other films include Somebody to Love, 13 Moons and Four Rooms, also directed by Quentin Tarantino, Allison Anders and Robert Rodriguez, and Little Feet.
+His newest film, Sweet Thing, a poetic, uplifting celebration of childhood starring his children Lana and Nico, is out now through Film Movement at IFC Center and other virtual cinemas.

 I went to Europe when I was 18, studying acting, doing odd jobs and hitchhiking around Europe.
 I’d always known of John Cassavetes because of Rosemary’s Baby, but 40 years ago he wasn’t the icon he is now.
 He was just sort of a rogue actor in Los Angeles, doing his own little homespun movies.
 In America, it was a rarity to see his movies, even in art houses, but in Europe — and France, in particular — he was worshipped like a god.

 When I saw A Woman Under the Influence, I was so affected.
 I’d never seen anything like it before.
 It felt so personal and so deep.
 It was dealing with things that weren’t glamorized, that weren’t polished or altered in some way to make them acceptable.
 It was just this blunt truth.
 I loved art films, but I’d never seen anything so raw and so straightforward and emotionally true.
 After seeing it, I walked all night in the rainy streets of Paris — it just rocked my world.